alik0211/mtproto-core/readme.md

 Specific DC id.
 By default, it is `2`.
 You can change the default value using [mtproto.setDefaultDc](#mtprotosetdefaultdcdcid) method.

 #### `options.syncAuth: boolean`
-By default, it is `true`.
-Tells the @mtproto/core to copy authorization to all DC if the response contains `auth.authorization`.
+Default: `true`.
+Copy authorization to all DC if the response contains `auth.authorization`.

 #### Example:
 ```js